NexusTeamOfficial/BlackLogics-Open-Source/README.md

 **BlackLogics** is a powerful open-source Android app builder with full **AndroidX support**.
 It allows anyone to build modern apps visually — without writing traditional code — using a logic-based system, drag-and-drop UI editor, and full resource management.

+## Important notic
+- **Ownership**
+NexusTeam (Smart India Gaming) developed, fully custom architecture, independent project

+## Reference
+- **Package name mismatch**
+Just used com.besome.blacklogics but project are created toatlly original and project owner is nexusteam its not used sketchware base.

 ## ✨ Features

 - **AndroidX Support**